marios-tyrovolas/TCEC-FCM-Algorithms/README.md

 ## Pseudocode

-In this repository, a detailed document containing the pseudocode for TCEC-FCM-LS and TCEC-FCM-BS Algorithms is provided:
+Detailed pseudocode for TCEC-FCM-LS and TCEC-FCM-BS Algorithms is provided for a clearer understanding of the implementation:
-1. *file_name here*
+1. [Pseudocode file link]

 ## Source Code

-Complete source code is provided for all algorithms, enabling users to explore, test, and apply these methods in various FCM scenarios.
-To access it, please navigate to [*Source Code*](https://github.com/marios-tyrovolas/TCEC-FCM-Algorithms/tree/main/Source%20Code) folder.
+Complete source code for all algorithms is available, enabling users to explore, test, and apply these methods in various FCM scenarios.
+Access it in the [Source Code](https://github.com/marios-tyrovolas/TCEC-FCM-Algorithms/tree/main/Source%20Code) folder.

-The provided algorithms are the following:
+The provided algorithms include:

-* **TCEC-FCM-LS and TCEC-FCM-BS Algorithms**: Two variants of the TCEC-FCM algorithm leveraging Linear Search (LS) and Binary Search (BS) methodologies, respectively, to optimize calculation efficiency in different scenarios.
-  1. *file_name here*
-  2. *file_name here*
-* **DFSB-FCM Algorithm**: An alternative approach using Depth-First Search with Backtracking (DFSB), included for comparative analysis.
-  1. *file_name here*
+* TCEC-FCM-LS and TCEC-FCM-BS Algorithms
+* DFSB-FCM Algorithm

+## Installation and Usage

+To use these algorithms, simply ensure you have MATLAB installed on your system, preferably the latest version for optimal compatibility and performance.
+No additional installation steps are required.
+Simply download the source code and open it in MATLAB to begin.

 ## Citation